Sierra Designs Get Down 20 - Women's Review

 As we mentioned above, the Get Down is pretty much a tube.
 There are not a lot of notable features with this sleeping bag.
 Sierra Designs says it has a “snag proof” zipper, although it looks like a regular old zipper to us, not like the big plastic snag-proof zippers that come standard with most bags.
 The down fill power is also nothing to write home about, being the lowest in this review, meaning that it is heavier and bulkier for the same amount of warmth.

 This bag has DriDown, meaning the feathers are coated with a water-resistant coating.
 This will help it retain some of its loft if you're using it in wet conditions.
 It also has a strange open-style pocket by the top of the zipper, advertised as a “hand pocket to use the bag like a blanket for bed-like comfort.”
 We don't buy it.
-This feels like an unnecessary gimmick that most people won't use, and they are playing off of the success of the Backcountry Bed models.
+This feels like an unnecessary gimmick that most people won't use.
 The pocket is only on one side, and the bag would have to be unzipped to use it.
 Still, the lack of features is just fine — it means the Get Down is simple and streamlined with no extra weight added.

 Should You Buy the Sierra Designs Get Down 20?